gpalleschi/gpgen_sqlldr/README.md

 ## Prerequisites :

-Script sql need to do write permission in directory where it is executed.
+Script sql need to have write permission in directory where it is executed.

 ----